By Marika Sboros

 But back to Fung and how he can make you fat.

 He says all he has to do is prescribe prednisone.
 Prednisone is a synthetic version of cortisol, the “stress hormone” that occurs naturally in your body as part of a class of steroid hormones known as glucocorticoids.
-It’s the one that courses through your bloodstream and gets your heart pounding when you feel under threat, in so-called “flight or flight” situations.
+It’s the one that courses through your bloodstream.
+It also gets your heart pounding when you feel under threat, in so-called “flight or flight” situations.

 “It’s not coincidental,” Fung writes, “that both insulin and cortisol play a key role in carbohydrate metabolism.”